+The handbook contains a selection of materials that are used in the STEM-CPD Summer schools.
 The handbook has three parts.
 In the first part we introduce the framework for sustainable continuous professional development in teaching and learning that was developed in the STEM-CPD@EUni project.
 The second part is devoted to CPD User cases, how to develop User cases and how to collaborate in this on Starfish.
 In the third part we provide guidelines for sustainable development of User cases.